NVIDIA/aistore/docs/cli/object.md

  This makes shell wildcards like `**` redundant, and the following patterns won't work in `ais`: `/home/user/img-set-*/*.tar` or `/home/user/bck/**/*.tar.gz`

 `FILE` must point to an existing file.
-File masks and directory uploading are not supported in single-file upload mode.
+File masks and directory uploading are NOT supported in single-file upload mode.

 ## Object names

 PUT command handles two possible ways to specify resulting object name if source references single file:
-- Object name is not provided: `ais object put path/to/(..)/file.go bucket/` creates object `file.go` in `bucket`
+1. Object name is not provided: `ais object put path/to/(..)/file.go bucket/` creates object `file.go` in `bucket`
-- Explicit object name is provided: `ais object put path/to/(..)/file.go bucket/path/to/object.go` creates object `path/to/object.go` in `bucket`
+2. Explicit object name is provided: `ais object put path/to/(..)/file.go bucket/path/to/object.go` creates object `path/to/object.go` in `bucket`

 PUT command handles object naming with range syntax as follows:
 - Object names are file paths without longest common prefix of all files from source.
-It means that leading part of file path until the last `/` before first `{` is excluded from object name.
+This means that the leading part of file path until the last `/` before first `{` is excluded from object name.
 - `OBJECT_NAME` is prepended to each object name.
 - Abbreviations in source like `../` are not supported at the moment.